fgarciapena/Design-Patterns/Adapter/README.md

 that's going to happen in the foreseeable future.
 It adapts an interface in order to work with another interface, in the way that an english-spanish dictionary "adapts", or rather translates english to spanish and vice-versa.

-Because it's a measure to adapt an interface to use things from another interface, it brings with itself and adapter class that allows the adaptee to work.
+Because it's a measure to adapt an interface to use things from another interface, it brings with itself an adapter class that allows the adaptee to work.
 This adapter class is contained in the other interface, which brings a lot of class coupling and de-encapsulation.